Klus3kk/microsociety/README.md

 - CMake 3.14+
 - Git

 **Note:** Windows automatically disables TensorFlow due to incomplete C API headers.
-The simulation uses Q-learning instead.
+The simulation can use Q-learning instead.

 1. Open **Developer Command Prompt** for Visual Studio
 2. Build the project: